 Dental Sealants – Dental sealants are plastic coatings that seal the grooves on the chewing surfaces of the back teeth.
 These grooves, known as "pits and fissures," are naturally perfect environments for trapping decay-causing bacteria.
 By placing a sealant, it will make bacteria less likely to be trapped in the chewing surfaces.
 Sealants are easy to apply and will provide years of protection.

-Root Canal Treatment – A root canal treatment is used to save an injured or severely decayed tooth.
-This treatment isn’t only used on permanent teeth, but it can be used on primary teeth as well.
+Pulpotomy – A treatment is used to save an injured or severely decayed tooth.
+This treatment is used only on primary teeth.
 Saving a primary tooth from a premature loss can help prevent a malocclusion (bad bite) that may require future orthodontic treatment.

 Bonding – When there are chips and minor fractures to front teeth, they can be repaired with tooth-colored bonding materials.
 These lifelike resins made of plastic and glass can be used on both primary and permanent teeth.